The SEO Framework · KB

 exclude_from_archive Removes post from local on-site archive listings.

 _open_graph_title The custom Open Graph title.
-Also affects Twitter title when it’s undefined.
+It also affects the Twitter title when that is undefined.

 _open_graph_description The custom Open Graph description.
-Also affects Twitter description when it’s undefined.
+It also affects the Twitter description when that is undefined.

 _twitter_title The custom Twitter title.